webpagepro/react-inbox/README.md

 <b>Selecting Individual Message</b><br>
 Users should are able to select and deselect individual messages.

-When a user checks the checkbox on a message
+When a user checks the checkbox on a message<br>
 Thee message will be highlighted

 When a user unchecks the checkbox on a message